-Indigenous Peoples and communities are critical to sustainable development outcomes across many sectors, including environmental conservation, economic growth, and social justice.
-Yet historical and structural barriers have posed a challenge for meaningful engagement of Indigenous Peoples, that leverages their knowledge, expertise, and solutions.
-In part due to a misalignment of priorities, Indigenous Peoples’ representation has been limited throughout the project lifecycle, from design to implementation.
-This lack of representation further exacerbates the marginalization of Indigenous Peoples’ communities, limits their ownership, and is unsustainable as it fails to meet their true needs and objectives.
+Indigenous peoples and communities are critical to sustainable development outcomes across many sectors, including environmental conservation, economic growth, and social justice.
+Yet historical and structural barriers have posed a challenge for meaningful engagement of Indigenous peoples, that leverages their knowledge, expertise, and solutions.
+In part due to a misalignment of priorities, Indigenous peoples’ representation has been limited throughout the project lifecycle, from design to implementation.
+This lack of representation further exacerbates the marginalization of Indigenous communities, limits their ownership, and is unsustainable as it fails to meet their true needs and objectives.

 Colombia Case Studies

 Below, we highlight two economic growth and trade projects that Chemonics has implemented in Colombia that detail the process – and the role that structural flexibility and intersectionality have played – for intentionally building and fostering meaningful partnerships with Indigenous peoples.